global-asp/lida-source/en/0004_meeting-people.md

 "Please come in."

 ##
-"I am sorry."
+"I'm sorry."

 ##
 "No problem."

 ##
-"Excuse me."
+"Excuse me, please."

 ##
 "One moment, please."

 ##
 "This is Ali."

 "This is Leila."

 ##
 * License: CC BY-NC-SA